KungPhoo/ba67-basic/readme.md

 mode.
 Use the INS key alone to insert a single character space.

-The ScrollLock and the Shift keys can be used to pause commands, that list large texts to the screen.
+The Scroll Lock and the Shift keys can be used to pause commands, that list large texts to the screen.
 Try the `LIST` command or `CATALOG` on large directories.

 When you press Ctrl+'.', the BA67 starts the emoji-panel program if it can find it.
-Here you can pick an emoji or unicode character and insert it at the current cursor position.
+Here you can pick an emoji or Unicode character and insert it at the current cursor position.
 You can find that program as well on [github](https://github.com/KungPhoo/stdout-emoji-panel).